-- (1) Does not include resignations for "Good Reason" as discussed in Note 4 below. - (2) As of December 31, 2022, only Mr. Haghighi and Mr. Shin would have been eligible for benefits with respect to Retirement.

-- (3) The amounts shown in the table for Mr. Rutten include, pursuant to the Rutten Agreement: (i) continuation of Mr. Rutten's then-current base salary and target bonus for an 18-month period; (ii) a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; (iii) payment of health insurance premiums for 18 months; and (iv) full-vesting acceleration of the portion of all unvested time-vesting equity award that would have vested within 18 months after a termination.
-The amounts shown in the table for each of Ms. Faust, Mr. Rogers, and Mr. Haghighi include, pursuant to their respective Executive Severance Agreements: (i) continuation of such NEO's then-current base salary and target bonus for a 12-month period; (ii) a pro-rata bonus for the year of termination determined based on the actual bonus, if any, such NEO would have been paid for such year absent such termination; and (iii) payment of health insurance premiums for 12 months. - (4) The amounts shown in the table for Mr. Rutten include, pursuant to the Rutten Agreement: (i) a lump sum equal to 2 times Mr. Rutten's thencurrent base salary and target bonus; (ii) a pro-rata target bonus for the year of termination; (iii) payment of health insurance premiums for 18 months; and (iv) full-vesting acceleration for time-vesting equity awards.
-The amounts shown in the table for each of Ms. Faust, Mr. Rogers, and Mr. Haghighi include, pursuant to their respective Executive Severance Agreements: (i) a lump sum equal to 1.5 times the applicable NEO's thencurrent base salary and target bonus; (ii) a pro-rata target bonus for the year of termination; (iii) payment of health insurance premiums for 18 months; and (iv) full-vesting acceleration for time-vesting equity awards.
-The amounts shown in the table for Mr. Shin include, pursuant to the applicable award agreement: (i) full-vesting acceleration for time-vesting equity awards; and (ii) for PSUs, full vesting on the Determination Date (as defined in the PSU Award Agreement) equal to the higher of (A) the target level of performance and (B) actual achievement at the time of the Change in Control. - (5) In the event that Mr. Shin's employment was terminated for any reason on December 31, 2022, the balance of Mr. Shin's Korean DC Plan account, to which the Company makes quarterly contributions, would have been distributed to his private individual retirement account, as required by Korean law.
-The Company is not aware of the current value of Mr. Shin's Korean DC Plan account due to restrictions under Korean privacy law.
+- (1) Does not include resignations for "Good Reason" as discussed in Note 4 below. - (2) As of December 31, 2023, Mr. Rutten, Mr. Haghighi, and Mr. Engel would have been eligible for benefits with respect to Retirement. - (3) The amounts shown in the table for Mr. Rutten include, pursuant to the Rutten Agreement: (i) continuation of Mr. Rutten's then-current base salary and target bonus for an eighteen-month period; (ii) a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; (iii) payment of health insurance premiums for eighteen months; and (iv) full-vesting acceleration of the portion of all unvested time-vesting equity award that would have vested within eighteen months after a termination.
+The amounts shown in the table for each of Ms. Faust, Mr. Rogers, Mr. Haghighi, and Mr. Engel include, pursuant to their respective Executive Severance Agreements: (i) continuation of such NEO's then-current base salary and target bonus for a twelve-month period; (ii) a pro-rata bonus for the year of termination determined based on the actual bonus, if any, such NEO would have been paid for such year absent such termination; and (iii) payment of health insurance premiums for twelve months. - (4) The amounts shown in the table for Mr. Rutten include, pursuant to the Rutten Agreement: (i) a lump sum equal to two times Mr. Rutten's thencurrent base salary and target bonus; (ii) a pro-rata target bonus for the year of termination; (iii) payment of health insurance premiums for eighteen months; and (iv) full-vesting acceleration for time-vesting equity awards.
+The amounts shown in the table for each of Ms. Faust, Mr. Rogers, Mr. Haghighi, and Mr. Engel include, pursuant to their respective Executive Severance Agreements: (i) a lump sum equal to 1.5 times the applicable NEO's then-current base salary and target bonus; (ii) a pro-rata target bonus for the year of termination; (iii) payment of health insurance premiums for eighteen months; and (iv) full-vesting acceleration for time-vesting equity awards.